Long in the Tooth (Justified): Plot

-In Los Angeles, a dentist named Peter Oldham (Alan Ruck) is treating his patients when a patient, Ferguson (Brandon Keener) complains to his receptionist Mindy (Michele Nordin) for his insurance plan.
-At the parking lot, Oldham corners Ferguson at his car and removes teeth before leaving the scene.
+In Los Angeles, a dentist named Peter Oldham (Alan Ruck) overhears one of his patients, a man named Ferguson (Brandon Keener), complaining to his receptionist Mindy (Michele Nordin) about his insurance plan.
+At the parking lot, Oldham corners Ferguson and removes teeth before leaving the scene.

-Raylan (Timothy Olyphant) is notified of the case and recognizes Oldham as Roland Pike, a fugitive he pursued for years but managed to escape.
+Raylan (Timothy Olyphant) is notified of the case and recognizes Oldham as Roland Pike, a fugitive he previously pursued.
 Raylan and Rachel (Erica Tazel) are sent to Los Angeles to investigate.
-Unbeknownst to them, Pike watches them and recognizes Raylan from a distance.
-Pike is later joined by Mindy, who has stolen dental gold in order to flee to Belize and avoid extradition.
-Pike confesses to Mindy that he worked as an accountant for the mob, helping them in money laundering.
-One day, he left the mob after having stolen money from them and changed his identity.
+Unbeknownst to them, Pike sees them and recognizes Raylan from a distance.
+He is later joined by Mindy, who has stolen dental gold in order to flee to Belize and avoid extradition.
+Pike confesses to Mindy that he worked as an accountant for the mob, helping them engage in money laundering, until he stole money from them and changed his identity.
 Despite the confession, Mindy decides to leave with him.

-Pike is caught by an elderly man (Clarence Williams III) when he attempts to steal a car so he is forced to give him his car to buy his silence.
-When he meets with Mindy, he finds that she sold the dental gold for a lower value.
+Pike is caught by an elderly man (Clarence Williams III) when he attempts to steal a car, so he is forced to give the man his car to buy his silence.
+When he meets with Mindy, Pike finds that she sold the dental gold for a lower value.
 To complicate things, he is called by Raylan, who warns him that the mob will find him as his image is being sent throughout the country.
 As his contact is now out of the illegal business, Pike and Mindy are forced to find a coyote.
 They ask one of Pike's patients for help but the woman refuses.
 However, the woman's father decides to help them and directs them to a coyote.
 Before they leave, the woman calls the police.